pannzh/dinamite/README.md

 ```
 This would generate `basic_block.trace` and `access.trace` file.
 to analysis the trace file, we prepared a script in `utils/trace_parser.py`.
-for example (assume we're in tests which compile the main.c):
+for example (assume we're in tests directory where we compiled the main.c previously):

-1. to get per basic block access counts:
+1. to get per basic block access counts (to identify hot area):

 ```bash
 ../utils/trace_parser.py -a block -t basic_block.trace -m maps
 ```

-outputs:
+outputs example:

 ```json
 {